Frank Goulden

-Frank Donald Goulden (1909–1976) was an international speedway rider from England.
+Frank Donald Goulden (1909–1976) was an international motorcycle speedway rider for the England national speedway team.
+He earned one international cap for the national speedway team.

 Speedway career

 In 1929 and 1930, Goulden was a leading rider for the Southampton Saints and helped them finish runner-up in the Southern League, during consecutive seasons.
 When the new National League was created in 1932, he joined the Plymouth Tigers and stayed with them until the end of the 1933 season.
 In 1934, he joined West Ham Hammers, in exchange for Tiger Hart.

-In 1932, he was selected for England for he first time, and then made regular appearances at international level until 1938.
+In 1932, he was selected for England for the first time.

 He returned to Southampton in 1936 and topped the averages during the 1937 Provincial Speedway League.
 From 1937 to 1940 he was the Southampton captain.
 In 1948, he helped coach the Plymouth Devils.

 Players cigarette cards

 Goulden is listed as number 14 of 50 in the 1930s Player's cigarette card collection.